hapax/hapax.github.io/assets/teaching.md

 You have a pile of warm metal shavings in the shape of a cone.
 Discuss.
 </span>

-Without context this is a ridiculous question, and even with context, probably still a terrible exam.
-Even so, I can think of worse things to write about than the granular dynamics of metal shavings!
+This may be a ridiculous exam.
+But I can think of worse things to write about than the granular dynamics of metal shavings!

 ## 4. Research <a id="sec-4" name="sec-4"></a>